android1337/Fortnite-cheat-source-internal-self-leak/README.md

 # Credits

-Me and https://github.com/homeless1337 (the base is from him and he helped me with some things).
+Me, some guys I dont remember from where I pasted some functions, and https://github.com/homeless1337 (the base is from him and he helped me with some things).